-From the 2020 awards, the ROIC was introduced as a performance hurdle.
+With effect from the 2020 awards, the ROIC was introduced as a performance hurdle.
 In respect of the 2020 and 2021 awards, the annual ROIC performance hurdles were based on a sliding scale from 6,5% to 12,9%.

-With effect from the 2022 awards, the ROIC performance hurdle is calculated according to a table using an average of the ROIC's earned during the 3, 4 and 5 year vesting periods, other than that no pay out will be made on a ROIC lower than 15% pa:
+In respect of the 2022 and 2023 awards, the ROIC performance hurdle was calculated according to a table using an average of the ROIC's earned during the 3, 4 and 5 year vesting periods, other than that no pay out would be made on a ROIC lower than 15% per annum: